Last updated: 31MAY2022

 Compile the data files

 Next, we will need to gather our Celeste Package and some necessary lib files.
 Note that you will need to have 7zip installed on your computer for this next step, and file extensions will need to be visible.
+You also need to install Portmaster onto your device if you haven’t already.

 - Go to fmod.com and create a free account.
 Next, go to this page and download the Linux version of the fmod engine.
 The file will be named “fmodstudioapi20206linux.tar.gz” and will be 72MB.